List of The Inbetweeners characters: Kerry

-"Big" Kerry (also referred to as "Bigfoot") is a friend of Tara's whom Will begrudgingly dates in “Will’s Dilemma”.
+"Big" Kerry (also referred to as "Bigfoot", "Canary Wharf" and "The Empire State Building") is a friend of Tara whom Will begrudgingly dates in “Will’s Dilemma”.
 Although not attracted to her because of her height, he stays with her in the hope that, according to Simon, he may receive oral sex from her.
 Not wanting to use her, he tries to break up with her at Neil's party, but learns that her father had died recently (unbeknownst to Will), and accidentally offends her in trying to defend himself.
 Will is thrown out of Neil's house and banned from it by Neil's father Kevin, who reports the incident to Polly.
 As a result, Will is grounded for three weeks.
-Believing himself to have ruined Neil’s birthday party, Will's is disappointed and shock ed when Neil reveals that Kerry had given him two blowjobs ("she was still crying on the first one") after the guests had left.
+Believing himself to have ruined Neil’s birthday party, Will's is disappointed and shocked when Neil reveals that Kerry had given him two blowjobs ("she was still crying on the first one") after the guests had left.